 Associate Professor Michael Nagel’s research and teaching interests extend across a number of areas but focus primarily on human development and the psychology of learning.
 His PhD research encompassed an international project that looked at the learning experiences of Australian and Canadian teenagers.

-Aside from his teaching and research activity at the University, Dr Nagel has also conducted workshops and seminars for teachers and parents at over 300 schools in Australia and abroad.
-He was selected by the Australian Middle Years of Schooling to be their national travelling scholar in 2012 and is a regular presenter for Generation Next which focuses on adolescent health and well-being.
-Dr Nagel is also the Queensland Director of the Australian Council on Children and the Media and he has been nominated as Australian Lecturer of the year each year since 2010.
-Finally, Dr Nagel has won a number of awards for linking theory with the everyday realities of raising and working with children, has appeared on 'Sunrise', 'A Current Affair', 'The Project' and New Zealand TV's Breakfast program and is a feature writer for the Child and Jigsaw series of magazines which offers parenting advice to more than one million Australian readers.
+Aside from his teaching and research activity at the University, Dr Nagel has done more than 100 keynote addresses and has also conducted workshops and seminars for teachers and parents at over 300 schools in Australia and abroad.
+He was selected by the Australian Middle Years of Schooling to be their national travelling scholar in 2012 and has been a regular presenter for Generation Next which focuses on adolescent health and well-being.
+Finally, Dr Nagel has won a number of awards for linking theory with the everyday realities of raising and working with children, has appeared on 'Sunrise', 'A Current Affair', 'The Project' and New Zealand TV's Breakfast program and is a feature writer for the First Five Years Online Parenting Forum along with writing for Child and Jigsaw series of magazines offering parenting advice to more than one million Australian readers.

 - neurological development in children